WebIDauth/WebIDauth/README.md

-Copyright 2012 fcns.eu
-Author: Andrei Sambra - andrei@fcns.eu
+Copyright 2012 Andrei Sambra - andrei@fcns.eu

 # What is WebIDauth?